AdobeDocs/analytics.en/help/implement/mobile-device-sdk.md

 >[!CAUTION]
 >
 >Support for Version 4 Mobile SDKs ended on August 31, 2021.
-See [Version 4 Mobile SDKs end-of-support FAQ](https://developer.adobe.com/client-sdks/documentation/v4-end-of-life-faq/) for more information.
+See [Adobe Mobile Services end-of-life FAQ](https://experienceleague.adobe.com/docs/discontinued/using/mobile-services.html) for more information.